 So, just like when you took your first steps in Spanish and immersed yourself in Ricky Martin (do not pretend you did not visit that musical universe…), you may want to learn the Portuguese language via the country’s artists.

-First, head to Cape Verde and indulge in the melancholic lyrics of Cesária Évora, which can accompany souls in search of purity and transport them as they discover new vocabulary words.
+First, head to Cape Verde and indulge yourself in the melancholic lyrics of Cesária Évora, which can accompany souls in search of purity and transport them as they discover new words in Portuguese.

-Then why not travel to South America, Brazil, by listening to the playful sounds of Seu Jorge or Jorge Ben Jor which, for those of you who love football, may have already heard the hits (Ohhhhh Mas, What Nada …!)
+Then why not travel to Brazil, by listening to the playful sounds of Seu Jorge or Jorge Ben Jor which, for those of you who love football, may have already heard the hit Mas Que Nada.

 All in all, enough artists to brighten up any playlist…